 Here are some good places to start checking for mold in your home.
 Make sure to utilize your nose as well, since mold often brings a strong, musty odor.
 For moldy areas less than 10 square feet in area (roughly 3 feet x 3 feet), you can probably handle the job yourself (or call Mr. Handyman to do it for you).
-To limit contact with mold spores, the EPA recommends you wear an N-95 respirator, non-porous plastic gloves and goggles.
-Use detergent and water, a 10% chlorine bleach solution or commercial mold treatment solution.
+To limit contact with mold spores, the EPA recommends you wear an N-95 respirator, non-porous plastic gloves, and goggles.
+Use detergent and water, a 10% chlorine bleach solution, or a commercial mold treatment solution.

-Do not treat mold in carpeting, inside wallboard and insulation, instead remove them completely from the home.
+Do not treat mold in carpeting, inside wallboard, and insulation, instead remove them completely from the home.

 This room can be a breeding ground for mold because of the moisture from the shower.
 Since most bathrooms aren’t perfectly ventilated, water tends to stick around to facilitate mold growth.
 Keep a close eye on the tub area and any surrounding area that might get wet often.
 Also be sure to keep an eye out for signs of mold when doing drywall repair anywhere in the bathroom, and especially around pipes.